 Day 12: Snorkelling the Whitsundays

 Remember that snorkelling practice that the kids got back in the hotel pool on the Gold Coast?
 Today, it’s going to come in handy, as you’re going to snorkel in one of the most stunning locations in the world: the Whitsunday Islands.
 Head out with Ocean Rafting on a custom-built, high-speed, semi-rigid inflatable vessel (just to add to the excitement) and visit some of the Whitsundays’ best snorkelling spots, where you’ll swim with turtles and many of the countless amazing fish here on the edge of the Great Barrier Reef.
 You’ll also call in on Whitehaven Beach, famous for having some of whitest sand in the world, and climb to Hill Inlet Lookout, for amazing views of Whitehaven and the islands beyond.
-You’ll be back in Airlie Beach in time to freshen up for dinner at the Coral Sea Resort’s Clipper Restaurant and Lounge.
+You’ll be back in Airlie Beach in time to freshen up for dinner at the Coral Sea Resort’s breezy poolside restaurant, The Rocks.

 Day 13: Airlie Beach to Townsville

-Hit the road for 275-kilometre (171-mile), three-hour drive to Townsville, a formerly sleepy country town by the sea that has been reinventing itself of late, with funky Melbourne-like laneways and a thriving foodie scene.
+Hit the road for 275-kilometre (171-mile), three-hour drive to Townsville, a formerly sleepy country town by the sea that has been reinventing itself with funky Melbourne-like laneways and a thriving foodie scene.
 Grab lunch in one of the cafes in City Lane then head to the Museum of Tropical Queensland for everything from animatronic dinosaurs to an interactive rainforest exhibit.
-You could also check out the turtle hospital at the Reef HQ Aquarium, or do the 45-minute walk up Castle Hill.
+You could also check out the 'Ocean Siren' sculpture rising from the water alongside Strand Jetty as part of the Museum of Underwater Art, or do the 45-minute walk up Castle Hill.
 Choose the easier roadway or a steeper ‘goat track’.
 Either way, it’s well worth the effort: the 360-degree panorama, taking in the ocean, Magnetic Island, the town, sugarcane fields and mountains, is hard to beat.
 Then it’s off to GYO Japanese Tapas for dinner and a good night’s sleep at the Hotel Grand Chancellor.

 Day 14: Townsville to Cairns

-Have a wander among the palm trees along The Strand promenade, with a rockpool, water park and playground for the kids, before departing Townsville for the 347-kilometre (216-mile), four-hour drive to the holiday capital of Tropical North Queensland, Cairns.
-Check in to the Novotel Cairns Oasis Resort, which not only happens to be in the heart of the city but offers a lagoon swimming pool from which the kids are going to be very hard to extract.
-Don’t let them tire themselves out too much; tonight you’re heading 20 minutes out of town to Tjapukai, an award-winning Aboriginal cultural centre, for a Night Fire experience involving a didgeridoo welcome from the Bama rainforest people, as well as face painting, Aboriginal dancing, a fire-lighting ceremony complete with a flying fireball, the chance to learn traditional language and make music, and a buffet dinner.
+Have a wander among the palm trees along The Strand promenade, which features a rockpool, water park and playground for the kids, before departing Townsville for the 347-kilometre (216-mile), four-hour drive to the holiday capital of Tropical North Queensland, Cairns.
+Check in to the Novotel Cairns Oasis Resort, which not only happens to be in the heart of the city but also offers a lagoon swimming pool from which the kids are going to be very hard to extract.
+But, if there's anything that will get them moving, it's the Cairns ZOOM & Wildlife Dome, where cuddly koalas, epic crocs and a whole host of climbing courses await.
+The adventures doesn't stop there – head to the family-friendly Prawn Star at Marlin Marina for a seafood dinner aboard a boat.
+Expect delicious food, unique views and fun for the whole family.

 Day 15: Daintree Rainforest